Basal cell carcinoma is the most common form of skin cancer. It grows slowly and rarely spreads to other parts of the body.

 Basal cell carcinoma.
 Merck Manual Professional Version website.
 Available at: http://www.merckmanuals.com/professional/dermatologic-disorders/cancers-of-the-skin/basal-cell-carcinoma.
 Accessed November 24, 2020.

 Basal cell carcinoma of the skin.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed... .
-Updated February 27, 2018.
-Accessed March 6, 2018.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/basal-cell-carcinoma-of-the-skin.
+Accessed November 24, 2020.

 Sunscreen FAQs.
 American Academy of Dermatology website.
 Available at: https://www.aad.org/media/stats/prevention-and-care/sunscreen-faqs.
 Accessed November 24, 2020.